zryska/Edge-Data-Store-Docs/Beta2/Installation/InstallationOverview.md

 sudo apt upgrade
 ```

 After the check for prerequisites succeeds, a prompt will appear asking if you want to change the default port (5590).
-If you wish to change the port type to another value in the acceptable range, type the desired port value and press Enter; if 5590 is acceptable, simply press Enter.
+If you wish to change the port type to another value in the acceptable range, type the port value you want and press Enter; if 5590 is acceptable, simply press Enter.

 **Note** If an invalid value is specified for the port, the install will proceed with the default value of 5590 selected.